 The dealmaking capability you bring to the table, from the business buyer’s perspective, enables a business brokerage to showcase the diversity of their scope of client services.
 If, instead of associating with a business brokerage, you hang your license with a real estate brokerage, you enable it to diversify into business brokerage.

 Building relationships; avoiding conflict of interest:

 We think some of the savviest real estate and business brokerages team up with people who are self-employed in specific practice areas – such as a Business Buyer Advocate – so they don’t have to turn away or refer out (without being paid) prospective clients.
 For a brokerage having a relationship with you means they don’t have to spend their time and money showing you how to advise business buyers.
-Your expertise comes with the information included in your subscription license such as client reference manuals, data collection and analysis forms and other materials that few, if any, typical brokerages possess.
+Your expertise comes with the information included in our proprietary client reference manuals, data collection and analysis forms and other materials that few, if any, typical brokerages possess.
 Some agencies, if properly approached, might be amenable to having an association with you if it does not involve the kinds of conflicts of Interest that can arise when a broker serving sellers provides guidance for buyers on the same transaction (i.e., working both sides of the deal).
 Somewhat related to this, in the residential real estate field, are offices whose agents either represent sellers or represent buyers, but not both, on the same buy/sell transaction.